jmosouza/fountain-coding-challenge/README.md

 ### HOW TO RUN

-Make sure you have a file `input.txt` on the same folder as `hire.rb`.
+Make sure you have a file `input.txt` on the same folder as `main.rb` (I included one for your convenience).
 Then run on Terminal:

 ```
-ruby hire.erb
+ruby main.rb
 ```

 Run tests using:

 ```
-ruby test.erb
+ruby test.rb
 ```

 You should see a thumbs up emoji if all pass.
 Otherwise, you'll see an error message specifying which example failed.